Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Cosserat Rod Model --- Local-Frame Formulation

 Following the static parameter identification, the dynamic parameter was identified using a dynamic trajectory (\SI{10}{s}).
 This trajectory consists of periodic oscillations at frequencies of \SI{0.1}{Hz}, \SI{0.5}{Hz}, and \SI{1}{Hz}, followed by a step to ambient pressure.
 The same weighting factors applied in the static identification were used to normalize the position, force, and torque cost.
 The dynamic parameter identified is the bending damping $d_\ind{b}$ (see \tabref{tab:ident_params}).
 Due to the direct identification of the diagonal elements of $\boldsymbol{D}_\tau$, rather than $\boldsymbol{D}$ (see \eqref{eq_material_law}), the resulting unit is rather unusual.
 The remaining damping parameters could not be reliably identified due to insufficient excitation in the available measurement data and were estimated analytically based on the material properties and geometry.
 A comparison of the Cosserat model using the identified parameters to the measurements is provided in Experiment~2 (\sect{sec_Exp2}) together with the \ac{ddpinn}.

-The pressure in the pneumatic chambers is regulated by a 5/3 proportional valve (Enfield, LS-V05s).
-As shown in \figref{fig_overview}, the valve is controlled at \SI{1}{kHz} via a PID controller implemented in Simulink, interfaced through EtherCAT I/O modules (Beckhoff EL3164 and EL4004), with pressure feedback provided by sensors (First Sensors, 142BC30A-PCB) placed as close to the chambers as possible.
-Preliminary experiments revealed a short delay between the set and measured pressures.
+Preliminary experiments revealed a short delay between the set and measured pressures of the pressure controller (see \sect{sec:SCR+setup}).
 To consider this delay in the MPC, the actuation dynamics were identified using MATLAB’s \texttt{tfest} function.
 A first-order low-pass filter provided the best fit

 $s$ denotes the frequency parameter in the frequency domain here.
 For use in the MPC, the continuous transfer function was discretized using MATLAB’s \texttt{c2d} function and implemented in Python using SciPy’s \texttt{lfilter} function.